Chan Chan: The Largest Adobe City in the Americas

 Opening hours: Daily 09:00–16:00 (last entry 15:30).

 Guides: Licensed guides available at the entrance for approximately S/40–S/60 for a 1.5-hour tour as of 2026.
 Strongly recommended — the friezes are densely symbolic and the historical context significantly enhances the visit.
+Alternatively, guided tours of Chan Chan and the Trujillo archaeological circuit book the whole day, covering Chan Chan, Huaca del Sol y de la Luna, and transport from the city.

 Combination tickets: Some operators in Trujillo offer combined tickets covering Chan Chan, Huaca del Sol y de la Luna, and El Brujo complex — approximately S/35–S/50 total as of 2026.
 Ask at the Trujillo tourist office on the Plaza Mayor.